 19. (III.A.5).
 The college will comply with its own policies.
-The HRO AY15-16 college will make necessary changes to timelines in its policies and practices and provide training for managers who are responsible for conducting performance evaluations.
+The college will make necessary changes to timelines in its policies and practices and provide training for managers who are responsible for conducting performance evaluations.
 The college will review its policies and practices to implement a realistic and reasonable timetable that meets this standard.

-Additionally, the college will ensure actions taken following evaluations are formal, timely, and documented.
+And, the college will ensure actions taken following evaluations are formal, timely, and documented.

 Board Policy No. 6017 Performance Evaluation was reviewed and revised to ensure the evaluation processes are sustainable and allow for systematic and timely evaluation of personnel.
-The modified policy was approved by the board of regents in their May 3, 2017 meeting and implemented effective May 3, 2017.
-Training supervisors in the proper procedures is continuous.
-Workshops and information sessions on Board Policy No. 6017 and its administrative procedures are held as refreshers and as support for new supervisors and employees.
+The modified policy was approved by the board of regents in their May 3, 2017, meeting and implemented effective May 3, 2017.
+Training is continuous in this area and on the policy prior to its implementation, and thereafter to guide supervisors through the proper procedures.
+Workshops and information sessions are continuous on Board Policy No. 6017 and its administrative procedures as a refresher and support for new supervisors and employees.